 These games are designed to help a child learn how to block out ambient noises so that they focus and concentrate on one particular sound.

-Create a barrier between you and your child so they cannot see the object you are going to use to make noises with and see if they can guess the object.
+Create a barrier between you and your child so that they cannot see the object you are going to use to make noises with and see if they can guess the object.
 Try to use objects that make sounds that occur around them a lot of the time, for example keys rattling together or wooden blocks being knocked together.
-There are many variations of the game that can be played but you need to make sure your child has the opportunity to experience the sounds with the relevant object beforehand, if they are not to be frustrated by the game.
+There are many variations of the game that can be played but you need to make sure your child has the opportunity to experience the sounds with the relevant object beforehand so they don’t get frustrated by the game.

 - Same or Different?
 Place a barrier between you and your child so they cannot see which object you will use to make a sound and that you duck behind so they cannot see your face when you make vocal sounds.
 This can be played at different levels.
 At the basic level using animal noises such as baa, moo, woof etc. A more complex level would be to use shakers with different size things inside to make different shaking sounds.
 Plastic containers or bags of the same size and type can be used to make the shakers with different small items in such as dried pea, rice, sand or small coins, pebbles or small Lego bricks.
 Make the noise once and then repeat either with the same noise or a different one.
 The child then says if they were the same or different.